angular/components/src/cdk/datetime/datetime.md

 `@angular/material-moment-adapter`.

 #### Building a custom adapter
-The user can create a custom adapter by extending from `DateAdapter` and implementing all of its abstract properties:
+The user can create a custom adapter by extending from `DateAdapter` and implementing all of its abstract methods and
+properties:

 ```ts
 @Injectable()